Porcelain Veneers? ...See for yourself!

 - Single missing teeth- veneers in conjunction with dental bridgework

-Dr William has over the last 25 years, developed his own unique 3D smile visualisation technique.
+Dr William has over the last 28 years, developed his own unique 3D smile visualisation technique.
 This involves using the latest i-Tero element scanner to help us design a template that can showcase the potential results of porcelain veneers and composite veneers.
 These scans allow Dr William to design a precision mock up which is made of a mouldable plastic called composite resin.
 This mock up is placed onto your teeth and is easily removed by Dr William.
 The mock up is placed only for the purposes of photography and takes less than one minute to remove.

 Dr William considers the 3D visualisation to be an essential component of the smile design process.
 This procedure will allow for you, the patient, to deliver valuable input into the smile design process.
 In essence we collaborate with you the patient to deliver the ultimate results.
 You will receive photographs of your 3D visualisation via email.
 You will notice below that this step gives a good indication of how the final results will appear- however the final results are far superior.